xinfab/xinfabmeetingminutes/Minutes/Meeting-Minutes-2015-08-04.md

 *Eva:* @evawxiao
 - [ ] schedule meeting with Rock and Lucio and staff (4PM and after)
+- [x] sign XinFab up for a stand at the Shanghai Maker Carnival
+- [ ] organize a regular meetup to make something for the Maker Carnival

 *Danny:* @Dannykuo
 - [ ] weibo/facebook page